typesupply/freezedryer/source/documentation/index.md

 The following files will be written as needed:

 - (time stamp) message.txt (optional): This will contain a message given by the user during commit.
+- (time stamp) glyphs.txt (optional): This will contain a proof of all glyphs in all UFOs in the state.